Discover the secrets behind Apple’s brand positioning and learn how the tech giant dominates the market through strategic targeting and segmentation.

 - Who are we trying to reach?

-- What problem are we solving?
+- What customer problem are we solving?

-- Does our product solve a problem?
+- Does the product solve a real need?

 How to Emulate Apple’s Brand Segmentation